 “Build the wall, and make Mexico pay for it.”

 Great rhetoric, great salesmanship.
 It propelled him to the Republican nomination.
 He did himself well by picking Indiana Governor Mike Pence as a running mate.
 That was perhaps the best VP pick by a Presidential candidate since FDR picked Truman.

-But in the election season, Trump had his work cut out for him: the Republican party was not on his side, and his opponent–Hillary Clinton–had never lost an election and had the big media and big money on her side.
+But in the election season, Trump had his work cut out for him: the Republican party was not on his side, and his opponent–Hillary Clinton–had never lost an election (outside the 2008 Democratic Nomination) and had the big media and big money on her side.